 Cologne's main train station is a busy railway hub in Germany, connecting you easily with many German and European cities and offering plenty of fast ICE trains.

 The best way to get to know Cologne and its attractions is by foot.
 Many interesting sights are within 30-minute walking distance in the city center; make the Cologne Cathedral your point of orientation and explore the city from there.

 The Cologne tourism office, which is located right across the Cathedral, offers guidebooks and free city maps.

-The Statthaus, built in 1860, offers furnished apartments and vacation rentals in walking distance to the Cologne Cathedral.
-The former monastery is a charming and unique place to stay, and the prices are unbeatable - apartments start at 55 Euros.
+The Statthaus, built in 1860, offers furnished apartments and vacation rentals within walking distance of the Cologne Cathedral.
+The former monastery is a charming and unique place to stay, and the prices are unbeatable.

 Cologne is home to one of Germany’s most popular shopping streets, the Schildergasse.
 This pedestrian street, which dates back to ancient Roman times, offers international department stores, cafes, and modern architecture.
 The adjacent pedestrian street called Hohe Straße leads you back to the Cathedral.

 Looking for a unique souvenir from Cologne?
 How about getting a bottle of the famous Eau De Cologne 4711; you can buy the perfume in the original house on Glockengasse, where it was invented over 200 years ago.

 Cologne is famous for its beer culture; try the local Kölsch, which is only brewed in and around Cologne.
 Hit Cologne’s Old Town, where you’ll find plenty of traditional pubs selling the straw-yellow Kölsch beer in long, thin glasses called Stangen ("poles").